 Effective Training Inc. is

 a world leader in the field of geometric tolerancing.
-ETI president, Alex
+ETI founder, Alex

 Krulikowski is an expert on geometric tolerancing, with a degree in industrial

 vocational education and over 30 years of industry experience.
 He has

 taught GD&T to thousands of students through classroom seminars, and

 to countless others through his books, self-study workbooks, videos, and

 GD&T training with an emphasis on practical, on-the-job application.